tesk9/palette/README.md

 Work with Colors in Elm.

-This package makes working with RGB, HSL, and hex colors easy, accessible, and safe.
+This package makes working with colors easy, accessible, and safe.

-- Use RGB, HSL, and hex colors interchangeably
 - Calculate color contrasts
 - Use common web-color palettes
 - Generate beautiful palettes programmatically.
 - Blend and transform colors
+- Use RGB, HSL, and hex colors interchangeably

 ## Getting started